Vikasbadliwal/Vidyarthi-Vikas/Ticket-NPM/NPM.md

 sudo apt install openjdk-17-jdk -y
 ```

-> Use the Java version required by your project.
+> Use the Java version required by your application.

 ---

-## 5.2 Verify Java Installation
+## 5.2 Verify Java

 Run: